jonnoclifford/Console-Finances/README.md

 ### Tasks completed

-* When the page is loaded and the console is opened, it will print the infomation analysed above in the format specified in the assignment README.
+* When the page is loaded and the console is opened, it will print the infomation analysed above in the format specified in the assignment brief.

 ### Links